vishalnandagopal/sgb-advisor/README.md

     docker run --env-file .env ghcr.io/vishalnandagopal/sgb-advisor:latest
     ```

-3. Github actions
+3. ~~Github actions~~

+**This is not working now as NSE has blocked IPs outside India from accessing its website [since May 2025](https://web.archive.org/web/20250508075217/https://economictimes.indiatimes.com/markets/stocks/news/bse-nse-restrict-access-to-websites-for-overseas-users-reports/articleshow/120955528.cms) and Github Action run on American servers.**

 -   An action is already setup [here](./.github/workflows/sgb_advisor.yaml).
-    - Clone the repo, enable the action in repo settings, setup the required GitHub secrets and vars/envs.
+-   Fork the repo, enable the action in repo settings, setup the required GitHub secrets, vars & envs.
-    - Change the timings of the cron job in the same file as per your requirements.

 ## Environment variables